dagbdagb/ipam2lnms/README.md

 optional arguments:
   -h, --help          show this help message and exit -v, --verbose       show verbose output
-  -a, --addhosts      hosts not found in phpipam will be added to lnms -d, --deletehosts   hosts not found in phpipam will be deleted from lnms -i, --ignorehosts   hosts not found in phpipam will be marked as ignored in
+  -a, --addhosts      hosts only found in phpipam will be added to lnms -d, --deletehosts   hosts not found in phpipam will be deleted from lnms -i, --ignorehosts   hosts not found in phpipam will be marked as ignored in
                       lnms. (dummy for now)